-Deep Vein thrombosis awareness month
+Deep Vein Thrombosis awareness month

 With 46.6% or people doing some form of work at home during the pandemic, back, neck and shoulder pain will no doubt be causing people problems.
 Sitting at a desk, dining table or couch (please don’t do this one) puts stress on the body.

-This month is DVT awareness month, sitting for hours working away with little activity could predispose people to venous problems.
+March is DVT awareness month, sitting for hours working away with little activity could predispose people to venous problems.
 With dark days, cold weather and lack of motivation to exercise it is easy to have a sedentary lifestyle.
 Sedentary lifestyles can be a risk factor associated with DVT.

 What is deep vein thrombosis?